NU-Digital-Cultures/salmon/division of labor.md

+# dividion of labor
-yining wang,xiyue lv : make the ppt
+Yining wang: make the ppt

+Xiyue Lyu:Sorting data

-lei pen,jiawen you : make the website
+Lei pen : make the website

+Jiawen You:translate the website